Skip to main content

 " Woh...
 Sh, shama...
 I didn't ask you..."

 " You did the right thing, you are perfect at convincing people."
-She looked up at his praise, today he had been praising her a lot, that too publicly, that was so unlike him.
+She looked up at his praise.
+He had been praising her a lot, that too publicly, which was so unlike him.

 " I am thinking of taking you with me on missions."
 He smiled. " I have never ever solved any issue so peacefully without bloodshed.
 Besides, I am bad with words.
 So you can do the talking and I can do the fighting!"
 She was smiling until it faded in the last part.